-2014 Cost Basis Legislation - What You Should Know
+Cost Basis Legislation - What You Should Know

-Cost Basis Legislation that began in 2011 requires Baird to report adjusted cost basis to the IRS on Form 1099-B (Gross Proceeds) when Covered securities are sold, redeemed or exchanged in taxable (i.e., reportable) accounts.

-Cost basis and the applicable adjustments are an important part of accurately reporting capital gains and losses when filing tax returns because it directly impacts your taxable income.
-Your tax return(s) must reflect the amounts Baird reports on Forms 1099 since the IRS will compare your tax return to what is reported by Baird.
-You should reconcile any differences and provide supporting documentation accordingly.
+Cost Basis Legislation (CBL) that began in 2011 requires Baird to report adjusted cost basis to the IRS on Form 1099-B (Gross Proceeds) when Covered securities are sold, redeemed or exchanged in taxable (i.e., reportable)1 accounts.
+Cost basis and the applicable adjustments are an important part of accurately reporting capital gains and losses when filing income tax return(s) because they directly impact your taxable income.
+Your income tax return(s) must reflect the amounts Baird reports on your tax statements since the IRS will compare your income tax return to what is reported by Baird.
+You should reconcile any differences and maintain supporting documentation accordingly.2